-The District inaccurately reported 144 students' enrollment data to ADE, which resulted in the District's ADM being overstated by 38.71.
+The District inaccurately reported 74 students' enrollment data to ADE, which resulted in the District's ADM being understated by 4.07.

-According to A.R.S. § 15-901, for a high school student to be reported as a 1.0 FTE, the student must be enrolled in at least four subjects which meet at least 123 hours annually each and total at least 720 instructional hours for the year.
-A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.1.
-In addition, according to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
-A.R.S. § 15- 901 states that for preschool a student must receive at least three hundred sixty minutes of instruction per week.
-Also, A.R.S. § 15-901 also states homebound students must have medical certification and must receive at least 4 hours of instruction per week to be considered full-time.
-Additionally, A.R.S. § 15-901
+According to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
+A.R.S. § 15-901 states that a student with 10 consecutive unexcused absences must be withdrawn.
+Finally, A.R.S. § 15-901 also states homebound students must have medical certification and must receive at least 4 hours of instruction per week to be considered full-time.
+Additionally, However, the District did not always adhere to these requirements.
+Specifically, for the students that were sampled: